tbotnz/cisshgo/docs/migration-v0.2-to-v1.0.md

 ---

-### 3. Transcript Paths Resolved Relative to Map File
+### 3. Transcript Paths Resolved Relative to Transcript Map File

 In v0.2.0, transcript paths were resolved relative to the **working directory** of the process.
 In v1.0.0, they are resolved relative to the **directory containing the transcript map file**.